-Have Jennifer Garner And Ben Affleck On The Road Of Reconciliation?
+Are Jennifer Garner And Ben Affleck On The Road Of Reconciliation?

 Apparently all Jennifer Garner and Ben Affleck have needed to repair their broken marriage is a little bit of quality time, recent rumors claim.
-The estranged couple who have been residing on the same property since they announced their separation in June of 2015, continue to co-parent and take their three children on family getaways, like the recent ski trip the two took the little ones on for the holiday season.
+The estranged couple, who have been residing on the same property since they announced their separation in June of 2015, continue to co-parent and take their three children on family getaways, like the recent ski trip the two took the little ones on for the holiday season.

 Reports are being made that by spending time together privately and away from the media circus, Ben and Jen are working to repair things in their relationship and may be fully reconciling in the near future.
 Radar Online has relayed words of a source who insists that Garner and Affleck are doing better than ever since their split announcement, claiming, “Jennifer confided in a friend that she and Ben Affleck are getting along better than ever.
 It wasn’t the nanny’s fault they split, because they weren’t having sex before that.”